Title 18: Health

 (e) A COLST must:

-(2) include the name of the patient, agent, guardian, or other individual giving informed consent for the COLST and the individual's relationship to the patient.
+(2) include the name of the patient; agent; guardian, in accordance with 14 V.S.A. § 3075(g); or other individual giving informed consent for the COLST and the individual's relationship to the patient.

-(f) The department of health shall adopt by rule no later than March 1, 2013, criteria for individuals who are not the patient, agent, or guardian, but who are giving informed consent for a DNR/COLST order.
+(f) The Department of Health shall adopt by rule on or before July 1, 2016, criteria for individuals who are not the patient, agent, or guardian, but who are giving informed consent for a DNR/COLST order.
 The rules shall include the following:

-(2) parameters for how decisions should be made, which shall include at a minimum the protection of a patient's own wishes in the same manner as in section 9711 of this title; and
+(2) parameters for how decisions should be made, which shall include at a minimum the protection of a patient's own wishes in the same manner as in section 9711 of this title.

 (g) A patient's clinician issuing a DNR/COLST order shall: